Acetylesterase

-an acetic ester + H2O an alcohol + acetate
+In biochemistry, an acetylesterase (EC 3.1.1.6) is a class of enzyme which catalyzes the hydrolysis of acetic esters into an alcohol and acetic acid:

-This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds.
+This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds (esterases).
 The systematic name of this enzyme class is acetic-ester acetylhydrolase.
-Other names in common use include C-esterase (in animal tissues), acetic ester hydrolase, chloroesterase, p-nitrophenyl acetate esterase, and Citrus acetylesterase.
+Other names in common use include C-esterase (in animal tissues), acetic ester hydrolase, chloroesterase, p-nitrophenyl acetate esterase, and citrus acetylesterase.